Get financial help immediately.

-Utility and energy programs from the government
+Utility and energy bill financial assistance programs

-Telephone assistance programs allow low income families the ability to save money on their phone bill, whether a land line or cellular, as well as installation costs.
+Telephone assistance programs allow low income families the ability to save money on their phone bill, whether a land line or cell, as well as installation costs.
 Options range from Lifeline to resources for the disabled or elderly.
 There may also be heavily discounted or free cellular phones distributed from a federal government funded program.
 Find details on telephone assistance programs.

 Free weatherization programs are also available nationwide.
 Every state as well as local county government provides qualified residents with home improvements and savings on their energy bills as part of these conservation measures.
 The federal government DOE created energy bill assistance program can also address any minor health and safety issues that the homeowner may be facing.
 Continue with weatherization services.

-Medical care and billing resources
+Medical care and prescription resources

-Medical bill assistance is offered from state programs, pharmaceutical companies, local health clinics, and other businesses.
+Medical bill assistance is offered from state government hardship programs, pharmaceutical companies, local health clinics, and other businesses.
 There are also federal government backed health care programs, ranging from Medicaid to CHIP and others.
 Many organizations provide consumers help with medical bills as well as prescription drugs.

-Government funded community clinics operate across the country.
+Government funded medical clinics operate across the country.
 Every state has health care centers and sliding fees community clinics that offer free or low cost medical as well as dental care to patients, regardless of their ability to pay.
 They can help adults or children with their health or dental needs.
 Get more information on these government supported community clinics.

 Find dental care from free clinics.
 Many individuals do not have access to quality, affordable dental care.
 Private insurance plans may not provide the coverage that people need.
 Find a listing of dental clinics in your town and county.
 Many accept both state or federal government assistance and public health insurance for payment, as well as private plans.
 Or they offer free care to the low income.